w3c/wai-policies-prototype/_policies/united states.md

       - title: Department of Transportation (DoT)
         url: http://www.dot.gov/
     webonly: no # other values: yes
-    scope: private # keys that allows us to use any combination
+    scope: Private sector # keys that allows us to use any combination
     standard: WCAG20AA
     documents:
       - title: Nondiscrimination on the Basis of Disability in Air Travel - Accessibility of Web Sites and Automated Kiosks at U.S. Airports